joostkremers/writeroom-mode/README.md

 The width of the text area can be specified with the option `writeroom-width`.
 It can be an absolute value, in which case it indicates the number of columns, or it can be a percentage of the window's width.
 In that case, it should be a number between 0 and 1.

-The width of the (normally disabled) border around the text area is controlled by the user option `writeroom-border-width`.
+The option to restore the window configuration can be activated by setting the option `writeroom-restore-window-config`, which is disabled by default.
+Lastly, the width of the (normally disabled) border around the text area is controlled by the user option `writeroom-border-width`.
 To use this option, check the relevant box in the customisation option 'Global Effects' or add the symbol `writeroom-toggle-internal-border-width` to the variable `writeroom-global-effects`.

 ## Multiple writeroom-mode buffers ##